spapas/spapas.github.io/content/wagtail-tutorial.md

 WAGTAILSEARCH_ES_INDEX = 'wagtailtutorial'
 ```

 The most important thing to notice is that  the ``INSTALLED_APPS`` contains the usual apps from django.\*, [south] for database migrations, [django-compressor] to support compressing static files (and automatic translating from less to css), [django-taggit] to add support for tags, and [django-modelcluster] which adds support from clusters (groups) of models.
 It also contains the wagtail.\* applications and the tutorial application which is where we will create our blog.
 Also there are two Wagtail related middleware (one to add a site attribute to each request and one to hand redirects), configuring django-compressor to use the ``lessc`` and ``coffee`` commands to compile ``less`` and ``coffee`` files (more on this later), and some other, not so important Wagtail settings.

-So let's create the tutorial application by issuing
+So let's create the missing tutorial application by issuing:

 ```sh
 python manage.py startapp tutorial
 ```

-Now we'll have a ``tutorial`` folder waiting to define our blog inside our ``wagtailtutorial`` one!
+Now we'll have a ``tutorial`` folder waiting to define our blog structure inside the ``wagtailtutorial`` folder!

 Checking to see if everything works
 -----------------------------------